csquinn/SnipeTools/README.md

 Need to figure out some sort of authentication.
 Probably a group policy

+Might have issues on unix system with \ and / in directories. remember to mention the user_variables folder

 General Project information:

 SnipeTools is a set of the three following tools